-Most speakers have an impedance of either 4, 8 or 16 ohms (Ω).
+Most speakers have an electrical impedance of either 4, 8 or 16 ohms (Ω).

 To push more air, several speakers (always of equal impedance) can be